tiago-assis/Deep-Biomechanical-Interpolator/2_biomechanical_simulations/README.md

 # Biomechanical Simulations
 This directory contains the code to run the biomechanical framework in batch.

-Runs the pre-simulation sections of the pipeline for all patient cases in the specified input directory to generate the necessary inputs for the [ExplicitSim](https://bitbucket.org/explicitsim/explicitsim/src/master/) solver.
+Runs the pre-simulation sections of the pipeline for all patient cases in the specified input directory to generate the necessary inputs for the [ExplicitSim](https://bitbucket.org/explicitsim/explicitsim/src/master/)* solver.
 Then, runs the simulation proper, predicting tumor reaction forces and the nodal displacements after tumor resection, outputting the initial and final/displaced integration point coordinates (in the LPS coordinate system).

+###### \* The source code for [ExplicitSim](https://bitbucket.org/explicitsim/explicitsim/src/master/) used in this project has been altered to include the effects of gravity in the simulations and is not the same as the one found in the original documentation page.
+The build instructions still apply and should be followed!
+The correct and altered software code is provided in this repository.

 ##### This directory includes adapted and optimized code originally authored by the [Intelligent Systems for Medicine Laboratory](https://isml.ecm.uwa.edu.au/ISML/index.php?title=ISML_Main_Page), The University of Western Australia, which was used in the work described in the following main publications: [1](https://doi.org/10.1016/j.media.2019.06.004), [2](http://dx.doi.org/10.1002/cnm.3539), [3](https://doi.org/10.1016/j.compbiomed.2022.105271), [4](http://dx.doi.org/10.1007/s11548-023-02881-7).